LinceTS/LinceTS/README.md

 ## 📊 Project Status

-Beehive.TS is currently in early development (v0.0.1).
+LinceTS is currently in early development (v0.0.1).
 APIs might change as we progress toward a stable release.